Jump to main content

 What’s the difference between IBD and IBS?

-Irritable bowel syndrome (IBS) is also a lifelong condition, but unlike IBD, it doesn't always damage your digestive system.
-Talk to your doctor about any symptoms that are bothering you or interfering with your daily activities.
+Irritable bowel syndrome (IBS) is also a lifelong condition, but unlike IBD, it doesn’t always damage your digestive system.
+Talk to your care team about any symptoms that are bothering you or interfering with your daily activities.

 IBS affects 25-45 million people in the United States.
 IBD affects about 3 million.